EyaNajlaoui/EyaNajlaoui/README.md

 🎓 Engineering Student at ENSIT | 🤖 AI & Data Science Enthusiast | 💬 LLM & Generative AI Explorer

 Welcome to my GitHub profile!
-I'm currently pursuing a degree in **Applied Mathematics and Modeling Engineering** at the Higher National School of Engineering of Tunis (ENSIT).
+I'm currently pursuing a degree in **Applied Mathematics and Modeling Engineering** at the Higher National Engineering School of Tunis (ENSIT).
 I'm passionate about leveraging **Artificial Intelligence**, **Data Science**, and **Web Technologies** to build impactful, intelligent systems.

 ---